-Meet the Dutch space industry and discover your space on November 23rd and 25th!
+Meet the Dutch space industry and discover your space on November 29th!

 About ‘Discover Your Space’

-Discover Your Space is an annually organised networking event at the Faculty of Aerospace Engineering of the TU Delft, however, this year it will take place entirely online.
-On the evening of Tuesday November 23rd, many companies active in the Dutch space sector will give a short pitch presentation as well as present workshop challenges for the students.
-On Thursday November 25th, there will be an online networking drink so students aspiring a career in the space industry can get to know the companies they are interested in.
+Discover Your Space is an annually organised networking event at the Faculty of Aerospace Engineering of the TU Delft.
+Unlike last year, this year will be entirely in person again!
+On the day of Tuesday, November 29th, many companies active in the Dutch space sector will give a short pitch presentation as well as present workshop challenges for the students.
+After the pitches, there will be a networking drink so students aspiring for a career in the space industry can get to know the companies they are interested in.